AnthonyRJ/dataFrameworkLabs/LAB3_DROUINEAU_REINO.md

 # Apache Hive

+## 1.1 Create a connection to Beeline Client
 + Which command allows you to view the jdbc connection used to connectto HiveServer2 ?
  #### It's the command :
     !list